Music Recording Databases

 Music & Performing Arts (from Alexander Street Press): Includes Music Online streaming audio: American Song, Classical Music Library, Jazz Music Library, Popular Music Library, Contemporary World Music and Smithsonian Global Sound for Libraries.
 It also includes The L.A.
 Theatre Works Collection and a digital version of the Garland Encyclopedia of World Music.

 Naxos Music Library: A streaming audio service comprised of over 1.5 million recordings, over 100,000 albums and over 700 labels.
 Many works available in multiple performances, from multiple labels, and from different eras.
 Includes music notes, cover artwork, tracklist, instrumentation and publisher information; libretti and synopses of more than 700 operas and more than 40,000 composer and artist biographies.

-Reel to Real: Sound at the Pitt Rivers Museum:'Reel to Real' is a project, funded by the Esmée Fairbairn Collections Fund, designed to catalogue, digitise and make available online, in gallery spaces and beyond the Pitt Rivers Museum's unique archival field recordings.
-The project website has now been finalised and includes information about and playlists from all of the Museum's original ethnographic recordings, video and interview resources, ethnomusicology seminars, our SoundCloud account and much more."
+Reel to Real: Sound at the Pitt Rivers Museum:'Reel to Real' is a project, funded by the Esmée Fairbairn Collections Fund, designed to catalogue, digitize and make available online, in gallery spaces and beyond the Pitt Rivers Museum's unique archival field recordings.
+The project website has now been finalized and includes information about and playlists from all of the Museum's original ethnographic recordings, video and interview resources, ethnomusicology seminars, our SoundCloud account and much more."

 Music Score Databases

 Art Song Central: A searchable/browsable archive of free, printable, public domain art songs.
 Includes key, range, IPA transcriptions for every German, French, Italian and Latin song in the index.

 Choral Public Domain Library: Not just choral music.
 Contributor-generated (wiki) PDFs, midi files and more.
 "You can use CPDL to find scores, texts, translations, and information about composers."